GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Geometric Correspondence Network

 \subsection{Distributed Keypoint Detector}

-The training loss for keypoint detection is the same as in the original GCN.
-It is computed using two consecutive frames as follows:
+\jiexiong{Similar to GCN, we treat the keypoint detection as a binary classification problem.
+The target of the probability map $\bm{o}$ from the network is a mask consisting of $1$ and $0$.
+These values indicate whether a pixel is a keypoint or not.
+Weighted cross-entropy is then used as objective function for the training.
+The loss is always evaluated on two consecutive frames, with the aim of enhancing the consistency of extracted keypoints.
+The loss for the detection can be written as follows:}

-A notable difference from SuperPoint is that GCNv2 specifically targets motion estimation.
-SuperPoint tries to accomplish SIFT-like corner detection and its performance gain can chiefly be attributed to its superior descriptor.
-However, a CNN is capable of generating more representative features with a larger receptive field than classical methods.
-We therefore generate the ground truth by detecting Shi-Tomasi corners in a $16x16$ grid and warp them to the next frame using \cref{eq:cor_gt}.
+\jiexiong{where $\alpha_1$ and $\alpha_2$ are used for handling the unbalanced classes to prevent pixels which are not keypoints from dominating the loss.} We generate the ground truth by detecting Shi-Tomasi corners in a $16\times{}16$ grid and warp them to the next frame using \cref{eq:cor_gt}.
 This leads to better distribution of keypoints and the objective function directly reflects the ability to track the keypoints based on texture.